etiennedevaux/planner/README.md

 The site will provide the user with a flight plan summary, which may also be emailed to them.

 ## 1.3 Site Owner Goals

+The primary purpose of the site is to highlight the knowledge and expertise of the site owner, with particular reference to the flight planning and execution rules introduced to the UK in January 2021.

+The secondary purpose is for leisure drone pilots to understand what they can, and can not do, and where they might need support from a pilot with higher levels of knowledge, certification and experience.

+The third purpose is to create trusted relationship, so that when a user does require professional support they feel that the site owner is a trusted source for that support.

 This site will help me, as a Commercial Drone Pilot, with the initial task planning, giving sufficient information to assess whether or not a requested flight can be carried out and to provide key data to feed into the formal planning and risk assessment.